codecentric/helm-charts/charts/keycloak/README.md

 #### Changes in Configuring Database Credentials from an Existing Secret

-Now both `DB_USER` and `DB_PASS` can be read from an existing Kubernetes Secret.
+Both `DB_USER` and `DB_PASS` are always read from a Kubernetes Secret.
 This is a requirement if you are provisioning database credentials dynamically - either via an Operator or some secret-management engine.

 The variable referencing the Password Key Name has been renamed from `keycloak.persistence.existingSecretKey`